-0. The consumer (NWDAF containing AnLF or NWDAF containing MTLF) sends a subscription request to FL server NWDAF to retrieve an ML model, using Nnwdaf_MLModelProvision service as defined in clause 7.5 including Analytics ID, ML model metric (e.g., ML model Accuracy), Accuracy reporting interval, pre-determined status (ML model Accuracy threshold or Time when the ML model is needed).
+0. The consumer (NWDAF containing AnLF or NWDAF containing MTLF) sends a subscription request to FL server NWDAF to retrieve an ML model, using Nnwdaf_MLModelProvision service as defined in clause 7.5 including Analytics ID, desired ML model metric (e.g., ML model Accuracy), Accuracy reporting interval, pre-determined status (ML model Accuracy threshold or Time when the ML model is needed).

 NOTE 1: The ML model Accuracy threshold can be used to indicate the target ML Model Accuracy of the training process and the FL server NWDAF may stop the training process when the ML model Accuracy threshold is achieved during the training process.